-Receiving a Job Offer
+Receiving and Deciding on a Job Offer

-Section 10: Receiving a Job Offer
+Section 10: Receiving and Deciding on a Job Offer

 Congratulations!
 You finished the final interview, and they offered you the job.
 Now, it's time to weigh your options.
 In this section you will learn how to evaluate your job offer to ensure it matches with your career goals.